okraHQ/nebstore-client/README.md

 - bucketName: The name of the bucket.
 - objectKey: The key or name to assign to the object.
-- file: The file to be uploaded (as FormData).
+- file: The file to be uploaded (as Buffer, Blob, or ReadableStream).

 #### Delete bucket